kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 | books_technical       | 1da502ed939a029f4bee6cdc8341b4ac      | 1345                       | 1                  | 600              | 1104       | 29.45  |
 | books_technical       | 652683d85a89f3b134e44989a601bc58      | 246                        | 1                  | 1100             | 1764       | 34.30  |

 The CBF system identified the top 5 most similar products to the product with ID `4d5bb93bfa70f67cda10b1428f2a252c`.
-All recommended products belong to the same category, **books_technical**, demonstrating the system's ability to effectively identify similar items.
+All recommended products belong to the same category, **books_technical**, demonstrating the system's ability to effectively identify similar products.

 Features such as **description length**, **photos quantity**, **weight**, **volume**, and **price** are closely aligned with the target product, ensuring the recommendations are relevant.
 The results showcase the effectiveness of the content-based filtering model in generating tailored product suggestions based on shared attributes.